ramapullaguntla/webapplications/README.md

 # webapplications
-i want to create a web application using angular and REST API
+I would like to create simple UI applications using React and javascript